francescopatane96/scTAMsExplorer/README.md

 # 🧬 SeuratAtlasExplorer

-> An interactive Shiny dashboard for exploring single-cell RNA-seq atlases built with Seurat — developed by the **Goriely Lab**, MRC Weatherall Institute of Molecular Medicine, University of Oxford.
+> An interactive Shiny dashboard for exploring single-cell RNA-seq atlases built with Seurat — developed by the **Goriely Lab**,

 ---